Vince-0/btcnman/README.md

 This application runs on https://bitcoin.org/en/bitcoin-core/ and interacts with it through the RPC interface.

+Made as part of [Adventures In AI Coding](https://github.com/Vince-0/AdventuresInAICoding)

 ## Features

 - **Dashboard**: Real-time node status, blockchain statistics, and mempool information